 The Vietnam name often triggers associations with the ravages of modern warfare.
 Having been a French colony from the mid-19th century, there had been a long period during which Vietnam was trying to shake off the ties of colonialism.
 In 1945, while licking their wounds after the humiliations imposed on them by World War II, the French insisted upon clinging to their colonial empire at any cost.
-In Indochina - Vietnam, Cambodia, Laos - French and colonial troops fought and were losing a murderous nine-year war against Ho Chi Minh's Vietminh guerrillas.
+In Indochina - Vietnam, Cambodia, Laos - French and colonial troops fought and were losing a murderous nine-year war against Ho Chi Minh's Vietnamese guerrillas.

 Yet those were the days when communism was spreading in the world.
 As France stood on the brink of bankruptcy as well as defeat, the French convinced panicky Americans in Washington that "saving" Indochina from the Communists was a vital Western interest.
-The USA started paying the bills Paris could no longer afford and shipping a mass of weapons and munitions to Indochina.
-By 1954, the French were fighting a war they were still losing in American helmets, jeeps, fighters and trucks, while firing on the Vietminh with mostly American guns.
+The USA soon started paying the bills Paris could no longer afford and shipping a mass of weapons and munitions to Indochina.
+By 1954, the French were fighting a war they were still losing in American helmets, jeeps, fighters and trucks, firing on the Vietnamese with mostly American guns.
 France eventually lost and following a tense, bitter Geneva summit conference, a deal was struck whereby Vietnam was split into two parts.
 The communists were left to do as they chose in North Vietnam, while South Vietnam was in the hands of a French puppet emperor.

-Both North and South were under brutal dictatorships, but Ho's victory over the French had given him an unchallengeable claim to become the voice of the Vietnamese people, and he wanted to reunite the partitioned Vietnam.
+Both North and South were under brutal dictatorships, but Ho Chi Minh's victory over the French had given him an unchallengeable claim to become the voice of the Vietnamese people, and he wanted to reunite the partitioned Vietnam.
 Communist guerrilla war escalated and developed into the "American War" – in which it was the USA that was directly engaged in the conflict from 1965 until 1975.
 The USA lost the war, with nearly american 60,000 soldiers killed in the process.
 But it's nothing compared to what Vietnam suffered.
 Millions of military and (in particular) civilian casualties – and a landscape scorched and poisoned by chemical warfare.

 While still officially a communist country, Vietnam has, like China, embraced a more capitalist economy, and in the wake of this also opened up to tourism.
 Today the tourism infrastructure can cater for virtually any type of travel, from basic to luxury.